asciidoctor/asciidoctor-gradle-plugin/README.md

  * sourceDir - where the asciidoc sources are.
 Type: File.
 Default: `src/asciidoc`.
  * outputDir - where generated docs go.
 Type: File.
 Default: `$buildDir/asciidoc`.

-Sources may have any of the followinf extensions in order to be discovered
+Sources may have any of the following extensions in order to be discovered

  * .asciidoc
  * .adoc